gkapfham/python-talk-abstracts/pyohio_2025_chasten.md

 - The complexity of traditional AST analysis frameworks
 - What makes Chasten different: comparison to Ruff and Pylint

-### Understanding AST Analysis (8 minutes)
+### Understanding AST Analysis (3 minutes)

-- What is an Abstract Syntax Tree?
+- What is an Abstract Syntax Tree (AST)
-  - Python's AST module (2 minutes)
-  - How AST represents code structure (2 minutes)
-- XPath as a query language for trees
-  - XPath basics for programmers (2 minutes)
+- XPath basics for programmers
-  - Why XPath works well for AST analysis (2 minutes)
+- Using XPath to search the AST

 ### Getting Started with Chasten (5 minutes)

 - Installation and basic setup
 - Understanding the configuration files
+- Concrete examples of linting rules:
-- Finding missing docstrings (2 minutes)
+    - Finding missing docstrings
-- Detecting improper nesting of control structures (3 minutes)
+    - Detecting improper nesting of control structures
-- Enforcing type annotations (2 minutes)
+    - Enforcing type annotations
-- Identifying complex code patterns (3 minutes)
+    - Identifying complex code patterns

 ### Analyzing Chasten's Results (2 minutes)

-- Saving and integrating results (2 minutes)
+- Saving and integrating results
-- Using the Datasette dashboard (2 minutes)
+- Using the Datasette dashboard
-- Interpreting the findings (3 minutes)
+- Interpreting the findings

 ### Integration into Workflows (5 minutes)

-- Using Chasten in CI/CD pipelines (2 minutes)
+- Using Chasten in CI/CD pipelines
-- Incorporating into development practices (2 minutes)
+- Incorporating into development practices
-- Teaching scenarios (1 minute)
+- How to use Chasten for educational purposes